 I really enjoyed the opportunity to present “Building Mindful Client Relations” at INBOUND19!
-For those of you who weren’t there, here’s a recap of the presentation:
+Here’s a recap of the presentation:

 Part 1: Develop Present Moment Awareness to Discover Customer Needs